 South Sudan is facing a catastrophic humanitarian crisis driven by three years of a brutal civil war.
 Famine has already been declared in one part of the country and nearly 5 million people are facing extreme hunger.
 With your help we can provide them with vital assistance.

-A man-made disaster
+A human-made disaster

-Following a power crisis erupted in Juba in 2013, South Sudan has spiralled into a national, political and ethnic conflict, quickly spreading across many parts of the country and leading to the death of thousands of women, children and men.
+Following a power crisis erupted in Juba in 2013, South Sudan has spiraled into a national, political and ethnic conflict, quickly spreading across many parts of the country and leading to the death of thousands of women, children and men.

 One of the world’s worst food crises

 Forced to abandon their farms and livestock, people have lost their means of feeding their families.
 The country has spiraled into an economic free-fall characterized by food and fuel prices which have skyrocketed and an ever-rising cost of living.
 Trade and local markets have been disrupted and food stock has depleted.

 The food situation continues to worsen.
 Some 100,000 people are already living in famine and nearly 5 million - 40 percent of the population - are facing extreme hunger.
 More than one million children under the age of 5 are acutely malnourished.
 Waterborne diseases, such as cholera and typhoid, from contaminated water are an increasing risk.

 7.5 million people are now in need of humanitarian assistance, and half of the population is expected to be affected by extreme hunger by July.

 Oxfam canoes transporting vulnerable people who could not make it by themselves to the mainland for the WFP food registration.
 Photo: Bruno Bierrenbach/Oxfam